ardriveapp/ardrive-cli/README.md

 ### Retrying a Failed File Data Transaction (Public Unbundled Files Only)<a id="retry-tx"></a>

-Retrying transactions that have been POSTED but their chunks are left in this incomplete state is a feature that is available with the Arweave network and also with the ArDrive CLI.

-#### Defining a Failed Data Transaction

-When uploading a transaction over 256 KiB in size to the Arweave network, that transaction's data will be split into multiple chunks of data.
-A transaction constructed this way will always post the header first and foremost, then send the chunks of data.

-With just that header information, a transaction accepted to the network, can be mined into a block, and will become optimistically accessible at various endpoints on the gateway including GQL.
-This all happens irregardless of whether the chunks of data arrive or not.

-If the process of uploading chunks were to be interrupted (e.g: network failure, killing the process, system crash), the transaction will be left with incomplete chunks of data.
-And the transaction owner's wallet would be charged for the transaction based on the header information.

-#### Information Required to Retry a Transaction
+Arweave data upload transactions are split into two phases: transaction posting and chunks uploading.
+Once the transaction post phase has been completed, you've effectively "paid" the network for storage of the data chunks that you'll send in the next stage.

+If your system encounters an error while posting the transaction, you can retry posting the transaction for as long as your tx_anchor is valid ([learn more about tx_anchors here][tx_anchors]).
+You may retry and/or resume posting chunks at any time after your transaction has posted.
+The ArDrive CLI allows you to take advantage of this Arweave protocol capability.

+Using the CLI, when the transaction post has succeeded but the chunk upload fails due to the process crashing the data transaction's ID could be lost.
+But a user has a few options to recover this ID.
+If it is their last transaction, they can quickly recover this transaction ID with the `ardrive last-tx -w /path/to/wallet` command.
+Another option us to use an Arweave gateway GQL endpoint to search for transactions that belong to their wallet.
+Or they could check out their latest transactions with a third party tool like [ViewBlock][viewblock].

 In order to re-seed the chunks to an unbundled ArFS data transaction, a user must have the data transaction ID, the original file data, and a destination folder ID or a valid file ID for the file.

-When an upload fails, generally this transaction ID information would be lost.
-But a user can quickly recover this transaction ID with the `ardrive last-tx -w /path/to/wallet` command.

-#### Retrying with ArDrive CLI

-With the data transaction ID and the file data is recovered a file simply use the `retry-tx` command:
+With this information simply use the `retry-tx` command:

 ```shell
 ardrive retry-tx --transaction-id { Data Transaction ID } --parent-folder-id { Destination Folder ID }  --local-path /path/to/file  --wallet-file /path/to/wallet